lswillms/Phase1-Final-Project/README.md

 ## PRIORITIZE YOUR DAILY SELF-CARE
 True self-care is different each day.
-However, there are daily things that we can practice daily to ensure that show up are the best versions of ourselves.urselves.
+However, there are things that we can practice daily to ensure that show up are the best versions of ourselves.
+This application will give you the starting blocks of creating a daily routine.

 ### FEATURES